Ernest Ranglin: 1970s to present

 In 1973, Ranglin was awarded the Order of Distinction by the Jamaican government for his contribution to music.
 Ranglin frequently recorded Latin/Caribbean-infused jazz with Monty Alexander during this period, most notably the album Rass!
 (1974).
 Ranglin also toured with Jimmy Cliff in the dual role of music director/guitarist, which resulted in the 1976 album release In Concert: The Best of Jimmy Cliff.
 Ranglin was the lead guitarist on the Lee "Scratch" Perry recording sessions at Black Ark Studios for the Heart of the Congos (1977) album by the Congos.

 In 1982, he moved to Florida, where he continued to record as well as taking the opportunity to perform more regularly at jazz festivals.
 In 1991, Ranglin's nephew Gary Crosby formed the group Jazz Jamaica; Ranglin and Jazz Jamaica performed together at Ronnie Scott's in October 2009 as part of the club's anniversary concert series.
 In 1998, he signed to Chris Blackwell's newly formed Palm Pictures label and released In Search of the Lost Riddim.
 That same year he played with Spearhead on "I Got Plenty 'o Nuthin", which was released on the Red Hot Organization compilation album Red Hot + Rhapsody.
-The albums E.B.@Noon and Modern Answers to Old Problems were released in 2000, followed by Grooving in 2001.
+The albums E.B.@Noon and Modern Answers to Old Problems were released in 2000, followed by Gotcha! in 2001.
 In 2002 Ranglin was awarded an Honorary Doctorate Degree from the University of the West Indies for his outstanding contribution to the development of music in Jamaica.
 In 2006 he was the subject of a documentary Roots Of Reggae: The Ernest Ranglin Story produced and written by Arthur Gorson.
 In 2008, Ranglin was inducted into the Jamaican Music Hall of Fame by the Jamaica Association of Vintage Artistes and Affiliates (JAVAA).
 In November 2015, Ranglin announced that he would be retiring from the music business with a farewell tour in the summer of 2016.
 The tour featured musicians including Tony Allen, Courtney Pine, Ira Coleman, Cheikh Lô and Alex Wilson.